premAI-io/benchmarks/README.md

 We provide custom script to run inference, and require providing path to MODEL_DIR to ensure correct handling of model setup.
 The script should report average time in tokens/sec.

+Note: doesn't require a quantized model it just performs dynamic quantization to when loading weights.

+Also: All scripts may require a `chmod +x` if they are being executed, after cloning.

 ```sh
 source ./src/setup/tinygrad.sh
 # set QUANTIZE=0 to not use int8 quantization